Western Downs Regional Council area

-In Western Downs Regional Council area, Construction is the largest employer, generating 3,686 FTE jobs in 2017/18.
+In the Western Downs Regional Council area, Construction is the largest employer, generating 4,198 FTE jobs in 2018/19.

 Typically, industries such as Retail Trade and Accommodation and Food Services, which employ many part-time workers, have lower FTE employment than total employment.

 FTE employment is calculated directly by dividing the total hours worked in each industry by 38.
-By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of RDA Darling Downs and South West Region's economy.
+By comparing the number of full-time equivalent jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Western Downs Regional Council area's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 FTE employment should be viewed in conjunction with Employment by industry (Total) and Employment by industry (Census), for a full understanding of the industry breakdown in the area.
 Worker productivity data shows the value of a worker in each industry to the local economy.
 Employment locations shows where employment is taking place in each industry sector.